ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation/guide.en-au.md

 > Some CMS systems work without a database.
 If this is the case for the CMS you want to install, skip this step.
 >

 Most CMSs require a database to work.
-Our [Web Hosting](https://www.ovhcloud.com/en-au/web-hosting/) solutions include these.
+Our [web hosting offers](https://www.ovhcloud.com/en-au/web-hosting/) include them.

 Use our documentation to [create a database from your web hosting plan](/pages/web_cloud/web_hosting/sql_create_database).